-The problem is, Greenberg has to make sure the gardeners are ready to hold up their end of the deal.
+The problem is that Greenberg has to make sure the gardeners are ready to hold up their end of the deal.

-Some of NGT’s oldest acquisitions, dating back to the early 1990s, have fallen by the wayside as the first generation of gardeners moved or passed away.
-Now, she’s trying to drum up a new infusion of energy for places like the Concert Garden at 20th and Ellsworth, which recently formed a new friends’ group and received a design grant from the Community Design Collaborative.
+Some of NGT's oldest acquisitions, dating back to the early 1990s, have fallen by the wayside as the first generation of gardeners moved or died.
+Now, she's trying to drum up a new infusion of energy for places like the Concert Garden at 20th and Ellsworth Streets, which recently formed a new friends' group and received a design grant from the Community Design Collaborative.

 These gardens are often modest, green monuments to a neighborhood's civic history.

 For Lynn Peterson, the garden she tends in Kensington is a living memorial to her father, Robert, who planted it years ago on the land where their family home once stood and on the abandoned plot next door.

 When he grew old and weak, she sat by his bedside every day and listened as he gave instructions about the garden.
 On Aug.
 9, 2012, he died.
 Peterson, once a reluctant gardener, kept planting — tomatoes in milk-crate planters and flowers in hanging pots made from tires split into half moons.
 All summer long, she supplies her neighbors with collards, onion, eggplant, and cabbage.